Seasonal Trading

 Common Seasonal Patterns

-Several well-known seasonal phenomena are widely tracked by traders:
+Several well-known seasonal phenomena are widely tracked by traders across various global markets:

-- Santa Claus Rally: The tendency for stocks to rise during the last five trading days of December and the first two of January.
+- Santa Claus Rally: This refers to a brief period of price appreciation that typically occurs during the last five trading days of December and the first two trading days of January.
+It is often attributed to holiday optimism, institutional window dressing, and reduced trading volume.

 Risks of Seasonal Trading